Applying for Shared Apartments - Single Graduate Student Housing

-Shortly before classes begin, a Front Desk Supervisor will assign you to a specific apartment based on the spaces that are ready for occupancy at the time you are scheduled to move in.
+Shortly before classes begin, a Housing Service Center Supervisor will assign you to a specific apartment based on the spaces that are ready for occupancy at the time you are scheduled to move in.

 You are not directly notified of your room or apartment number prior to your arrival.